glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 Maybe the connection is never lost, but it is necessary to fetch the data from the API, every time the user enter in the application?, the answer is no.

-if you are an Android Developer then i suppose you are familiar with the Picasso library from square, picasso take care about obtain and store the images for you, if an image is already downloaded you don't need to download it again, why not use this approach with the data?
+if you are an Android Developer then I suppose you are familiar with the Picasso library from square, picasso take care about obtain and store the images for you, if an image is already downloaded you don't need to download it again, why not use this approach with the data?